Textron Inc. (TXT) is destined for greater heights as its last quarter sales were 3,636 M - News Daemon

 Textron Inc. (NYSE: TXT) Trading Performance Indicators

-Take a look at Textron Inc.’s (TXT) current performance indicators.
-Last quarter, stock had a quick ratio of 1.10.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.10.
-Likewise, its price to free cash flow for the trailing twelve months is 12.64.
+You can see what Textron Inc. (TXT) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 0.90.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.05.
+Likewise, its price to free cash flow for the trailing twelve months is 13.13.

 Technical Analysis of Textron Inc. (TXT)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 1.27 million.
-That was inferior than the volume of 1.41 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 35.40%.
-Additionally, its Average True Range was 1.19.
+Textron Inc. (NYSE: TXT) saw its 5-day average volume 1.98 million, a positive change from its year-to-date volume of 1.45 million.
+As of the previous 9 days, the stock’s Stochastic %D was 52.68%.
+Additionally, its Average True Range was 1.39.

-During the past 100 days, Textron Inc.’s (TXT) raw stochastic average was set at 25.87%, which indicates a significant increase from 21.05% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 16.14% in the past 14 days, which was lower than the 23.99% volatility it showed in the past 100 days.
+During the past 100 days, Textron Inc.’s (TXT) raw stochastic average was set at 31.52%, which indicates a significant decrease from 57.76% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 17.19% in the past 14 days, which was lower than the 24.18% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $70.44, while its 200-day Moving Average is $67.72.
-However, in the short run, Textron Inc.’s stock first resistance to watch stands at $68.33.
-Second resistance stands at $68.67.
-The third major resistance level sits at $69.00.
-If the price goes on to break the first support level at $67.66, it is likely to go to the next support level at $67.33.
-Assuming the price breaks the second support level, the third support level stands at $66.99.
+At the time of writing, stock’s 50-day Moving Average is $69.64, while its 200-day Moving Average is $67.87.
+Nevertheless, the first resistance level for the watch stands at $67.98 in the near term.
+At $68.91, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $69.52.
+If the price goes on to break the first support level at $66.44, it is likely to go to the next support level at $65.83.
+Assuming the price breaks the second support level, the third support level stands at $64.90.

 Textron Inc. (NYSE: TXT) Key Stats